 Church Court Records Online

-Until recently researchers in many parts of Scotland found it difficult or expensive to travel to the archive where the records are physically held.
-NRS and archives which hold church records under charge and superintendence of the Keeper of the Records of Scotland offer a service opens up access to records throughout Scotland.
+NRS and archives which hold church records under charge and superintendence of the Keeper of the Records of Scotland offer a service which opens up access to records throughout Scotland.
 The following archives currently offer the service in their search rooms:

 - Aberdeen City and Aberdeenshire Archives: Aberdeen